LarsEKrueger/sesd/readme.md

 * Leo's extensions for right recursive grammars.
 * Aycock, Horspool's extensions for better performance.

+While Marpa provides a much better parser, it does not provide the synchronisation between parser and editor buffer.
+It might be possible to add that on top of Marpa and will be considered as a future direction once the basic proof-of-concept has been implemented.

 A small editor (text mode only) will be added to demonstrate these features.

 ## How to build this library